-- Critical aspects of the socio-cultural context that influence the country's health sector
+- Critical aspects of the socio-cultural context that influence a country's health sector

-- Root causes of problems or challenges in the country's health sector
+- Root causes of problems or challenges in a country's health sector

-- Capacity gaps in the country's health sector
+- Capacity gaps in a country's health sector

 - Country needs and priorities in the health sector